Teaching Jobs

 • For Permanent Contracts: A current Pastoral Reference from a Catholic church is the standard requirement.

-• Tip: If you are working toward a permanent career with us, we strongly encourage you to build a relationship with your parish priest early in the process.
+• Tip: If you are working toward a permanent career with us, we strongly encourage you to build the relationship with your parish priest early in the process.

 I Have a Resume and Cover Letter Ready.
 Can I Email Them Directly to the Human Resources Department or a Principal?